shozuru/shozuru.github.io/README.md

 # Personal Website

 This is the repository for my personal website.
-It showcases a little bit about myself, some projects I have worked on, as well as provides a way for people to get in contact with me.
+It showcases a little bit about myself, some projects I have worked on, as well as provides a way to get in contact with me.

 ## Overview